datmo/docker-files/README.md

 All the images can be built independently except keras.
 Please build tensorflow cpu before building keras image.
 Base image for keras image is tensorflow:14.04.

+Caffe already provides Dockerfiles for both gpu and cpu.

 Reference
 =========
  * Nvidia docker images